Depression Counseling in Boston, MA

 Low self-esteem can cause: feelings of self-hate, believing that one is unworthy or incompetent, a refusal to get close to people, a belief that one doesn't deserve strong or supportive relationships, refusal to trust others, and an inability to accept oneself as special or unique.

 We feel more isolated today than ever before.
-50% of marriages end in divorce.
 Communication problems, anger, dependency, jealousy, painful pasts, adultery, and uncertainty about a relationship's future are just a few of the things that can cause serious relationship problems.

 Also, today (more than ever) persons are finding that they feel completely alone, even in a large city, such as Boston, MA.
 The problem of isolation gets even worse when we work long hours, have moved several times, or when our social support system has left us.